budden/rlj/README.md

 Main application creates about 5 records, joins them and prints the result.

 Development was Google driven, there are references to knowledge sources around the code.
+The main idea is from [Secondary indexing with Redis](https://redis.io/topics/indexes) which is a part of official redis documentation.

 Obviously, performance sucks.
 We expect it to be a sort of `O(#clients * #orders-per-client * Log(#clients * #orders-per-client * #keys in the database))`, but there is a network roundtrip for each client, so those `Os` are misleading.
 I think to make things really fast one should use Lua to